Marius-hubb/Windows-Firewall/README.md

-<h1>Implementing Host-based Firewall Functionality Using Windows Firewall</h1>
+<h1>Implementing Network-Based Firewall Functionality - Blocking Unwanted Website Access using pfSense Firewall</h1>

  ## [Video Demonstration](https://drive.google.com/file/d/1XlMl4mExWn7jEhzouoBcwUuF4VzHvLMt/view?usp=sharing)

 <h2>Description</h2>
-This lab will demonstrate how to secure an individual endpoint within the network by Applying rules in a host-based firewall.
+The lab will demonstrate how to use the pfSense firewall alias to block access to unwanted websites.
+If we implement one rule per host, the number of rules will be greater and more difficult to manage.
+Using an alias for multiple hosts requires the use of only one rule.
 <br />

 <h2>Lab walk-through:</h2>